Free Connecticut Background Check Online (Includes Criminal Records)

 All requests must also be accompanied by the required DMV record’s request form.9

-Marriage Background Check CT: How To Check if Someone Is Married or Divorced in Connecticut
+Marriage Background Check Connecticut: How To Check if Someone Is Married or Divorced in CT

 To find out if someone is married or divorced in Connecticut, a person would turn to the Connecticut Department of Public Health, State Vital Records Office for information on marriage, and the Connecticut Judicial Branch for divorce records.

-Marriage background checks can be requested online via VitalChek for a fee of $20 plus VitalChek’s vendor fees.
+You can request marriage background checks online through VitalChek for a fee of $20 plus VitalChek’s vendor fees.
 This includes both marriage and civil unions which are recognized in Connecticut.
 Records can also be requested via mail:

 Connecticut State Vital Records Office